github/developer.github.com/content/v3/search.md

     https://api.github.com/search/issues?q=windows+label:bug+language:python+state:open&sort=created&order=asc

-In this query, we're searching for the keyword `win32`, within any open issue that's labelled as `bug`.
+In this query, we're searching for the keyword `win32`, within any open issue that's labeled as `bug`.
 The search runs across repositories whose primary language is Ruby.
 We’re sorting by creation date in ascending order, so that the oldest issues appear first in the search results.